maderazokylec220748-web/hologram1/VS_CODE_SETUP.md

 ## Need Help?

 If you encounter any issues not covered here, please check:
-- Your PostgreSQL service is running
+- Your MySQL service is running
 - Your `.env` file has all required variables
 - You ran `npm install` to install dependencies
 - You ran `npm run build` before using `npm start`